VallanDeMorty/poncho/readme.md

 ## Key Ideas

 - Centric only around suggestions, it's totally up to you to decide what to do.
-- Trusts you, so it doesn't track your doings by preserving you do your best.
+- Trusts you, so it doesn't track your doings by preserving you do your best, i.e. no need to check the boxes each F* day anymore.
 - Built mainly to check the concept.

 ## Roadmap